-Bioethics is an interdisciplinary program that looks at the historical, cultural, legal and philosophical issues of medicine.
+Bioethics is an interdisciplinary field that looks at the historical, cultural, legal and philosophical issues of medicine.
 Programs are distinctly philosophical and can vary based on the school's ideology; for example, a religious university may hold different perspectives on bioethical issues than a public one.
-Top-ranked Ivy League school Columbia University offers bioethics programs focused primarily on healthcare, while the University of Pennsylvania's program also offers a focus on law.
+Top-ranked Ivy League schools Columbia University and Brown University offer bioethics programs focused primarily on healthcare, while the University of Pennsylvania's program also offers a focus on law.

 1. Columbia University in New York City, NY

 |School Highlight: The bioethics program at Columbia also offers an online certification in professional achievement in bioethics, in which students in relevant disciplines of law, medicine, education, etc., can develop their understanding of bioethics in an interactive online format.|

 Columbia University was ranked #7 among the best medical schools for research, according to U.S. News & World Report in 2016.
 It was also named the 7th top research university in a 2013 report by 'The Center for Measuring University Performance' at Arizona State University.

 The university hosts a Master of Science in Bioethics program that is designed for professionals looking to expand their understanding of complex issues in the field of biotechnology and biomedicine, such as stem cell research and healthcare reform.
 Coursework includes the history of bioethics, research ethics and electives that can be taken from other departments, such as law, social science and philosophy.

 2. University of Pennsylvania in Philadelphia, Pennsylvania

 |School Highlight: In addition to the MBE, the University of Pennsylvania also offers the Penn Postgraduate Fellowship in Advanced Biomedical Ethics, the Penn Clinical Ethics Mediation Program and several online courses.|